AEDziepak/AEDziepak.github.io/_pages/about.md

   - /about.html
 ---

-I am currently using this page to share files with select individuals.

 ### <a href="https:\\aedziepak.github.io\files\dziepak-cv.pdf" target="_blank">My CV</a>  |  <a href="https:\\aedziepak.github.io\files\dziepak-bio.pdf" target="blank">My Bio</a>

-## Work in Progress related to my dissertation
+## Working Papers and Work in Progress related to Spatial Economics
 Links to full papers in PDF format

 ### Summary List